jetaggart/stream-sms-draft/README.md

 ### Login Form

-The login page has simple React form that uses state variables to record changing inputs.
+The login page has simple React form that uses a state variable for the input.

 ![](images/login-form.png)

-You'll obviously want to add your credential securities for a production app, but that's out of our scope in this post.
-We'll keep it for this example to show you how to collect necessary data to register a Stream user with the backend.
-For a more detailed explanation on how to build a simple React login form, [check out this post](https://getstream.io/blog/how-to-capture-leads-from-live-chat-in-hubspot/).
+You'll obviously want to add some security checks like a password for a production app, but that's out of our scope in this post.
 Here's the code for the form:

 <!-- https://gist.github.com/isaidspaghetti/f2f22240ad91804fc670030cd7649d9f -->
 ```jsx